Sahara Forest Project

 Food scarcity

-Today, more than 800 million people are “food insecure”, meaning that they either starve or do not know where their next meal will come from.This situation brings with it large social and economic consequences.
-Toward 2050, rising population and incomes are expected to call for 70 percent more food production globally, and up to 100 percent more in developing countries, relative to 2009 levels.
-Experts agree that it is possible to achieve the increases in food production necessary to feed a population of 9.3 billion in 2050, but only if sufficient and timely investments are undertaken and policies to increase agricultural production are put in place.
+Today, more than 800 million people are “food insecure,” meaning they either starve or do not know where their next meal will come from.
+This situation brings with it significant social and economic consequences.
+Toward 2050, rising population and incomes are expected to call for 70 percent more food production globally and up to 100 percent more in developing countries, relative to 2009 levels.
+Experts agree that it is possible to increase the food production necessary to feed a population of 9.3 billion in 2050, but only if sufficient and timely investments are undertaken and policies to increase agricultural production are implemented.

 Gross investment requirements between 2007 and 2050 for irrigation development and management are estimated at almost US$1 trillion.
-Moreover land protection and development, soil conservation and flood control will require around US$160 billion, according to The Food and Agriculture Organization of the United Nations.
+Moreover, land protection and development, soil conservation, and flood control will require around US$160 billion, according to The Food and Agriculture Organization of the United Nations.

 SFP-Food-Scarcity-graph-demand-for-cereal